-Generally speaking, a multisite approach is only really suitable for larger organizations.
+Generally speaking, larger organizations benefit from a multisite approach.
 This is because big companies have several teams/departments that operate independently, and need easy access to their website info without distraction or clutter.
-Here are some examples of business that could benefit from WordPress Multisite:
+Here are some examples of businesses that could benefit from WordPress Multisite:

 - Public School Districts